-Historical records indicate that in 1858, the S. M. Rooker family—a Mormon family from Utah—was the first to settle at the site that later became Denver.
+Historical records indicate that in 1858, the S. M. Rooker family—a member family from Utah—was the first to settle at the site that later became Denver.

 In an act of hope and faith, one Denver-area stake started a temple fund years before the Denver Colorado Temple was announced, gathering enough donations to meet its assessment for the construction of the temple far ahead of time.